DenisYaroshevskiy/algorithm_dumpster/README.md

 Same as intel, if true take second.

-`compress_mask(top_bits)`
+`compress_mask`

 In avx-512 there are intrinsics `*compressstore*` - which are very useful. <br/>
 This is an approximation of this for avx-2. <br/>
+There are 2 avaliable shuffle instructions:
+`_mm_shuffle_epi8` - works for anything for 128 bit register
+and `_mm256_permutevar8x32_epi32` - works for 256 bit register, but the types has to be at least 4 bytes.

 The solutions is based on: https://stackoverflow.com/a/36951611/5021064 <br/>
 This was also very instrumental: https://stackoverflow.com/questions/18971401/sparse-array-compression-using-simd-avx2

 Output: a pair: <br/>
  1) compressed array of indexes where bits were true, followed by zeros. <br/>
- 2) popcount of the input mask - computed as a by-product and is a very useful thing when using compress.
+ 2) number of selected elements - computed as a by-product and is a very useful thing when using compress.

 _TODO_: This is purely an mm hand written code, that doesn't get generated from python. <br/>
 I need to figure out what do I do with code like that - probably mm should become it's own <br/>
 stand alone folder and this should go there.
 It's not really a part of the pack interface.

-_TODO_: there are various tradeoffs for using lookup tables vs computation, I need to measure those after implementing remove_if.
+_TODO_: right now I only use BMI2 extensions (3 different implementations).
+There is also a possibility to use precomputed masks.
+I need to measure that at some point.

 `compress_store_unsafe/compress_store_masked`

 Same semantics as `*compressstore*` from AVX-512 emulated in AVX2. <br/>
 `compress_store_masked` is one for one the same semantics, <br/>
 `compress_store_unsafe` relies on the ability to write the whole register => will override whatever is there for at most the length of the register.

+TODO: analyze if I can use `_mm256_permutevar8x32_epi32` for `compress_store_masked`.

 `top_bits`